 The municipality has its head office in Senwabarwana, but has further decentralized its services to four satellite offices, viz, Alldays, Eldorado, Senwabarwana and Tolwe.
-The fifth satellite office has been established at Harriswhich in the 2012\13 financial year.
+The fifth satellite office has been established at Harriswhich while the sixth and seventh are under construction at Laanglagte and Inversa.